Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 MCL § 259.321

-Knowingly and intentionally operating a UAS in a manner that interferes with the official duties of police, fire, search-and-rescue, EMS, or other emergency-response officials is prohibited.
+Knowingly and intentionally operating a UAS in a manner that interferes with the official duties of police, fire, emergency medical services, or search-and-rescue personnel is prohibited.

 Effective: Apr 4, 2017Misdemeanor — up to 90 days imprisonment and/or up to $500 fine